esakm/ransomware/README.md

 # This is an attempt to write undetectable ransomware by using no crypto libraries.
-All agorithms are custom implementations.

 ### The following algorithms are implemented: